Key Inclusion/Exclusion Criteria2

 Systemic burden

-Uncontrolled gout is a chronic and systemic disease that affects patients beyond the joints.3,4
+Uncontrolled gout is a chronic and systemic disease that can damage bones, joints, and vital organs.4,5

 IMPORTANT SAFETY INFORMATION